Hytale Guides 9 min read

 For launch, default to conservative settings.
 You can always increase view distance once you’ve confirmed your server handles the base load comfortably.
 Starting high and dealing with lag complaints is worse than starting modest and scaling up.

-Hytale early access opens January 13, 2026.
-Pre-purchase has been available since December 13.
-If you’re planning to run a server, a few things are worth thinking about.
+Hytale entered early access on January 13, 2026.
+If you’re running a server, a few things are worth keeping in mind.

 Early Access Means Instability

 This isn’t a polished release.
 The Hytale team has been clear that bugs, crashes, and rough edges should be expected.
-Server software will probably see rapid updates in the first few weeks as issues are discovered and patched.
-Build in time for maintenance and don’t promise your community 100% uptime on day one.
+Server software has seen frequent updates since launch as issues are discovered and patched.
+Build in time for maintenance and don’t promise your community 100% uptime.

 Server Listings and Community Building